ralna/GALAHAD/doc/Python/ls.rst

 **Author:** `Jaroslav Fowkes <jaroslav.fowkes@stfc.ac.uk>`_ and `Nick Gould <nick.gould@stfc.ac.uk>`_

 GALAHAD [1]_ is a suite of open-source routines for large-scale continuous optimization.
-Currently there are a pair of packages designed to find a local minimum of a function whose variables may take any values.
+Currently there is a single package designed to find a local minimizer of a sum-of-squares function whose variables may take any values and a second that targets linear problems with simple bounds on the variables.

 .. toctree::
    :maxdepth: 1
    :caption: Contents
    :titlesonly:

+   BLLS - bound-constrained optimization of a sum of squares of linear functions <blls>
    NLS - unconstrained local optimization of a sum of squares function using a regularization method<nls>

 References